-The following programs of instruction do require approval under the Private Training Act and students may not file a claim against the fund with the trustee (Private Training Regulation, s.
-25(3)): Bachelor of Science in Game Programming, Bachelor of Design in Graphic Design, Bachelor of Applied Design in Interior Design, Asian Cuisine for Aspiring Chefs, Digital Photography - Level 1, Digital Photography - Level 2, Kitchen & Bath - Level 1, Kitchen & Bath - Level 2, Fundamental Skills for Aspiring Chefs, and International Cuisine for Aspiring Chefs.
+The following programs of instruction do not require approval under the Private Training Act and students may not file a claim against the fund with the trustee (Private Training Regulation, s.
+25(3)): Bachelor of Design in Fashion Design, Bachelor of Science in Game Programming, Bachelor of Design in Graphic Design, Bachelor of Applied Design in Interior Design, Asian Cuisine for Aspiring Chefs, Digital Photography - Level 1, Digital Photography - Level 2, Kitchen & Bath - Level 1, Kitchen & Bath - Level 2, Fundamental Skills for Aspiring Chefs, and International Cuisine for Aspiring Chefs.